Nothing comes from nothing

 SAGE Home Control System

 In 1985, I developed a microprocessor controller under contract for an industrial instrument manufacturer.
-I had recently moved into a new home and decided that a derivative of this design, with greatly expanded I/O capacity, would be ideal as the foundation for a centralized Home Automation system (HA).
+I had recently moved into a new home and decided that a derivative of this design, with greatly expanded I/O capacity, would be ideal as the foundation for a centralized Home Automation (HA) system.

-At the time, HA was an emerging concept and I felt that building and installing a custom system in my house would be a good weekend project (though it quickly extended over MANY weekends).
+At the time, HA or "Smart Home" was an emerging concept and I felt that building and installing a custom designed system in my house would be a good weekend project (though it quickly extended over many months).

 Designated "SAGE" (a pet name I've used for various other projects), I designed a single board computer (SBC) based on the Hitachi HD6303 processor and added a large number of peripheral devices to monitor and control a variety of functions.

-Ultimately, the SAGE HA project took about 2 years to install, largely due to an evolving software platform and a huge amount of hard-wiring throughout the house (wireless was not an option at the time).
-Features, all of which are centrally controlled, include:
+Ultimately, the SAGE HA project took about 2 years to install, largely due to an evolving software platform and a huge amount of hard-wiring throughout the house.
+Since then, the system has been updated and expanded to include many features which are locally and remotely controlled:

 • Passive IR sensors in all living spaces to detect occupied rooms